kcodedev/mkdocs/docs/AEP/block-coding.md

-# 🎮 Block Coding with Blockly Games
+# 🎮 Block Coding with Scratch

-## 🤔 What is Blockly Games?
+## 🤔 What is Scratch?

-[Blockly Games](https://blockly.games/) is an educational platform developed by Google that introduces programming concepts through visual block-based coding.
+[Scratch](https://scratch.mit.edu/) is a free educational programming platform developed by the MIT Media Lab that introduces programming concepts through visual block-based coding.
+It's designed especially for young learners aged 8-16 but is used by people of all ages.

 ## ⭐ Key Features